-Surviving an aviation accident is usually an incredibly traumatizing experience, especially for those who suffer severe physical injuries or the loss of a loved one.
+Surviving an aviation crash is usually an incredibly traumatizing experience, especially for those who suffer severe physical injuries or the loss of a loved one.
 Whether you have been involved in a small airplane crash, a helicopter accident, or a commercial airline crash, you may have a legal claim for your injuries and losses.
 Hiring the right lawyer – one who is highly knowledgeable and experienced in aviation safety, regulations, and laws – will significantly improve your chances of a successful resolution of your case and a maximum recovery.

 The National Trial Lawyers Association recognizes Beasley Allen’s Mike Andrews as one of the Top 10 airplane accident lawyers in the United States for aviation litigation.
 Mike has successfully litigated many types of aviation accident cases, from small private place crashes and helicopter crashes to large commercial airline cases.
 He is currently representing family members of some of the passengers who perished in the March 2019 crash of Ethiopian Airlines Flight 302.

 The importance of selecting the right lawyer to handle your aviation accident case cannot be overstated.
 Still, there are many other factors to consider.
-Even if you have not been involved in an aviation accident but frequently fly for business or recreation, keeping these tips in mind and being prepared can make a big difference in the outcome of your case should you ever need to file a claim.
+Even if you have not been involved in an aviation crash but frequently fly for business or recreation, keeping these tips in mind and being prepared can make a big difference in the outcome of your case should you ever need to file a claim.

-At the Aviation Accident Scene:
+At the Aviation Crash Scene:

 - If you have been involved in an airplane or helicopter crash, you must try to move away from the wreckage if you are physically able to.
 Air crashes often leave aviation crash victims exposed to substantial fuel spills and the release of other flammable substances that make the risk of an explosion or fire imminent.